The Fourth Operation

 Thus for any rational number rf (xr ) = r f (x)

 and since f is continuous (indeed differentiable) this holds for any real number r.
 Finally, let e be the solution to f (x) = 1 (there is one and only one solution because f (1) = 0 and f (x) increases to infinity).
-We choose the symbol e advisedly because it is Euler’s constant.
+We choose the symbol e advisedly because the solution will turn out to be Euler’s number.
 Thenf (er ) = r

-Thus f (x) is the logarithm for exponentiation using the base e and we have a very interesting formula for it:
+Thus f (x) is the logarithm for exponentiation using the base e and we have the famous formula for it:

-And we have ex as well because it is the inverse of log x.
+From this we can determine ex as well because it is the inverse of log x.
 (We write log for the natural logarithm function which in Calculus textbooks is usually written ln .)

 Though the second procedure (using the logarithm function, the inverse for the second operand) doesn’t generalize to higher operations, for the same reason the first doesn’t, it does furnish an important clue: if one seeks to continuously iterate a function – any function, not just exp – then instead of trying to find it directly, look for the derivative of its inverse – the inverse that gives the “higher” operand.
 In other words, try to define the derivative of the generalized “logarithm” that counts the number of times the function was applied in its argument.